demisto/content/Packs/Zscaler/README.md

 - [Adding Cloud NSS Feeds for Admin Audit Logs](https://help.zscaler.com/zia/adding-cloud-nss-feeds-admin-audit-logs)

 #### Remarks
-For each Cloud NSS Feed you configure -
+For each Cloud NSS Feed you configure:
   - Set the **`API URL`** to the URL of the Cortex XSIAM HTTP Collector Zscaler instance.
   - Set the **`Key 1`** HTTP header name to *Authorization*.
   - Set the **`Value 1`** Http Header value to the generated token of the Zscaler HTTP Collector instance.